 Have a clear goal

 When you’re hopping on the treadmill, don’t do so aimlessly.
 Have a distance or pace in mind.
 “Think of where running on the treadmill fits into your overall goals,” Frankson says.
-Maybe you’re looking to work on your glute strength, so you amp up the incline.
+Maybe you’re looking to work on your glute strength, so you start incline treadmill walking.
 Or maybe you want to challenge yourself to see how long you can hold an 8-minute pace for.
 Make the machine work for you.

 Run alongside other people